CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/SNMP-Server-Set-and-Unset-Commands.md

 ## nv set service snmp-server username \<username-id\> auth-sha \<auth-id\> encrypt-aes \<encrypt-id\> view \<value\>

-Configures the setting to restrict a user with a specific SHA% authentication password and AES encryption password to a defined view.
+Configures SNMP to restrict a user with a specific SHA authentication password and AES encryption password to a defined view (subnet).
 Any SNMP request with that username and password must have a source IP address within the configured subnet.

 ### Command Syntax